markjaquith/login-logo/readme.txt

 This plugin allows you to customize the logo on the WordPress login screen.
 There is zero configuration.
 You just drop the logo file into your WordPress content directory, named `login-logo.png` and this plugin takes over.

-Note that you should use a transparent background on the PNG image and keep the width below 326 pixels for best results.
-Larger images will be downsized in modern browsers, but it isn't recommended to rely on that.
+Note that you should use a transparent background on the PNG image, crop it tightly (no padding pixels) and use a width of exactly 312 pixels for best results.
+Wider images will be downscaled in modern browsers, but it isn't recommended to rely on that.

 This plugin also works in the `mu-plugins` directory.